Star Trek: Voyager: Plot

 Over the course of the series, the Voyager crew finds various ways to reduce their 75-year journey by up to five decades (barring any other delays they may encounter): shortcuts, in the episodes "Year of Hell", "Night" and "Q2"; technology boosts in "The Voyager Conspiracy", "Dark Frontier", "Timeless" and "Hope and Fear"; a subspace corridor in "Dragon's Teeth"; and a mind-powered push from a powerful former shipmate in "The Gift".
 Several other trip-shortening attempts are unsuccessful, as seen in the episodes "Eye of the Needle", "Prime Factors", "Future's End", and "Inside Man".
-After traveling for seven years, a current (yet returning) shipmate helps instigate a series of complex efforts which shortens the remainder of the journey to a few minutes in the series finale, "Endgame".
+After traveling for seven years, a current (yet returning) shipmate reveals that the journey was reduced to 23 years, but helps instigate a series of complex efforts which shortens the remainder of the journey to a few minutes in the series finale, "Endgame".

 Cast

 From left to right, above: Neelix (Ethan Phillips), Harry Kim (Garrett Wang), Tom Paris (Robert Duncan McNeill), Tuvok (Tim Russ), Chakotay (Robert Beltran), The Doctor (Robert Picardo).
 Below: Kes (Jennifer Lien), Kathryn Janeway (Kate Mulgrew), B'Elanna Torres (Roxann Dawson).